4d/docs/website/translated_docs/es/Debugging/debugger.md

 Pausa la ejecución del método.
 The method that is executing when you click the **Abort and Edit** button opens in the Method Editor.
 > **Tip**: Use this button when you know which changes are required in your code, and when these changes are required to pursue the testing of your methods.
-After you're finished with the changes, rerun the method.
+Una vez haya terminado con los cambios, vuelva a ejecutar el método.

 #### Editar